unoplatform/Uno.Samples/README.md

 ### SimpleCalculator App

 The SimpleCalculator App is a sample application that is designed to perform basic arithmetic operations.
-The app was built using 4 options - [C# Markup](https://aka.platform.uno/csharp-markup) or [XAML]() for the UI and [MVUX](https://aka.platform.uno/mvux) or [MVVM]() for state management.
+The app was built using the four variants of the [Simple Calc workshop](https://aka.platform.uno/simplecalc-workshop), combining markup language (XAML or C# Markup) and presentation framework (MVVM or MVUX).

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/reference/SimpleCalc)

 ### Counter App

 Discover the simplicity and power of Uno.Extensions with the Counter App, a straightforward yet powerful demonstration of basic and advanced features of the Uno Platform.
 This app provides a hands-on experience with fundamental concepts such as state management, user interaction, and UI updates in real-time.
+This sample app was built using the four variants of the [Counter workshop](https://aka.platform.uno/counter-tutorial), combining markup language (XAML or C# Markup) and presentation framework (MVVM or MVUX).

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/reference/Counter)